NixOS/nixpkgs/CONTRIBUTING.md

 3. Make the desired changes in the local Nixpkgs repository using an editor of your choice.
    Make sure to:
-   - Adhere to both the [general code conventions](#code-conventions), and the code conventions specific to the part you're making changes to.
+   - Adhere to both the [general code conventions][code-conventions], and the code conventions specific to the part you're making changes to.
-     See the [overview section](#overview) for more specific information.
+     See the [overview section][overview] for more specific information.
    - Test the changes.
-     See the [overview section](#overview) for more specific information.
+     See the [overview section][overview] for more specific information.
    - If necessary, document the change.
-     See the [overview section](#overview) for more specific information.
+     See the [overview section][overview] for more specific information.

 4. Commit your changes using `git commit`.
    Make sure to adhere to the [commit conventions](#commit-conventions).